sapegin/washingcode-book/manuscript/110_Other_techniques.md

 I don’t fully agree with the idea that a particular code change (pull request) shouldn’t have any refactorings, bugfixes, or improvements.
 If the fix is tiny, why not do it right away instead of postponing it for a separate pull request which likely will never happen.
 It does make code review slightly harder, but often refactorings are easier to understand in the context of a change that requires them.
 Isolated refactorings often feel like refactorings for the sake of refactoring, which isn’t a good thing to do, and definitely not a good thing to spend our colleagues’ time in code reviews.

-Often there’s no easy way to split things into several pull requests, and often doing refactoring is actually easier than trying to hack a task into existing code without the refactoring.
+Often, there’s no easy way to split things into several pull requests, and often doing refactoring is actually easier than trying to hack a task into existing code without the refactoring.
 This also avoids problems with management who may see refactoring as a waste of time.
 For me, it’s an inevitable part of work on features.

 I was also never good at splitting refactoring into many tiny pull requests, atomic commits, and such.
 It requires the discipline I don’t have.
 Also, I disagree that we shouldn’t fix bugs during refactoring.
 It seems weird to me to spend time on recreating the incorrect behavior in the refactored code just to keep the refactoring “pure”.